recommend-games/blog/content/posts/sdj_2021_3/index.md

 {{< img src="312484" size="x300" alt="Lost Ruins of Arnak" >}}

 {{% game 312484 %}}Arnak{{% /game %}} certainly is a fan favourite (currently #65 on BGG) – choosing this game could make the skeptical crowd on the 'geek very happy.
+Probably unsurprisingly, it's also by far the most selected option in the poll.
 The game does come with a broadly appealing theme, a successful merging of two evergreen mechanics (*deck building* and *worker placement*), and great development work that makes playing the game very intuitive.

 It *is* on the pretty heavy side for the award though.
 There's a lot going on in terms of different tiles, tracks, effects… If a {{% kdj %}}Kennerspiel{{% /kdj %}} is meant to be *one* step up, this game might really be *two* steps.